 A diagnostic assessment will take 3-4 hours and includes an in-depth background interview and a range of tasks and tests related to reading, writing, memory and information processing.

-At the end of the assessment you will be given a short verbal feedback.
+At the end of the assessment, you will be given verbal feedback.
 The assessor will send a written report to you and also to the Disability Support Team at King’s College London within two weeks of your appointment.

 After referral, you should expect an appointment to be arranged within four weeks.

 - An administration fee of £50 will be charged for all students enrolled at King's (from September 2019 onwards).

 - All other costs (and the full costs for students who joined King’s in 2018-19 or earlier) will be covered by King’s College London.

 Diagnostic assessments April 2021 updates and Covid-19 restrictions